serpapi/google-search-results-ruby/README.md

 ### How to set SERP API key
-The Serp API key can be set globally using a singleton pattern.
+The SerpApi.com key can be set globally using a singleton pattern.
 ```ruby
 GoogleSearchResults.serp_api_key = "secret_api_key"
 client = GoogleSearchResults.new(q: "coffee")
 ```

-The Serp API key can be provided for each client.
+The SerpApi.com key can be provided for each client.
 ```ruby
 client = GoogleSearchResults.new(q: "coffee", serp_api_key: "secret_api_key")
 ```

-### Search API capability
+### Search API capability for Google
 ```ruby
 client_params = {
   q: "client",